OptionalRule/optionalrule.github.io/_posts/2021-06-30-gritty-healing-part-2-spells.md

  %}

 ## Skin In the Game
 As it is, healing is just something that falls out of the sky.
 Be it divine intervention, alchemy, or some other magic.
 It costs the recipient nothing and can continue indefinitely if the party has resources.
 With these rules, healing spells cost the recipient something, limiting how much they can benefit from spells and abilities.
 That has the effect of involving the receiving player in the decision and managing healing as a resource as well.
+Lore wise the premise is simple, the body can only take so much and flesh has it's limits.
+It is a staple of many narratives to have the healer provide some limited help, then back away with a "I've done all I can, the rest is up to them".
+This rules brings that lore into play.

 ### The Rule
 A recipient must spend one Hit Die to gain the benefit of a healing spell, potion, or ability.
 Meaning they must agree to being healed a mark off one of their own Hit Die to gain the benefit.
 A healing spell, potion, or ability may still be used on a willing target with no Hit Die to spend or who does not wish to spend a HD.
 In this case, the healing works but only does 1 point.